Uridine Triacetate (Vistogard®)

 Possible Side Effects of Uridine Triacetate

 Keep in mind that many of the side effects you will be experiencing while taking uridine triacetate may be side effects of the fluorouracil or capecitabine previously received, and not the uridine triacetate.
-Talk to your doctor or nurse about the side effects you are experiencing and any recommendations.
+Talk to your care team about the side effects you are experiencing and any recommendations.
 They can help you decide what will work best for you.
-These are the most common side effects:
+These are the most common or important side effects:

 Nausea and/or Vomiting